Difference Between Gross Income and Net Income

 - The main difference is in the scope.
 Gross income only considers sales and cost of goods sold.
 On the other hand, net income deals with operational & non-operational expenses & income.

-- To find out gross income/profit, we need to deduct the cost of goods sold from the sales (net sales).
-To find out net income/profit, we need to deduct operational expenses, interest expenses, taxes from the gross income and add income from other sources (if any).
+- To find out the gross profit, we need to deduct the cost of goods sold from the sales (net sales).
+To find out net profit, we need to deduct operational expenses, interest expenses, taxes from the gross income and add income from other sources (if any).

 - Gross income helps us find out the net income.
 Net income, on the other hand, is completely dependent on gross income.